1. Home

 Stocks That Pay Weekly Dividends

 W.P.
-Carrey’s earnings have grown by 11.9% annually for the past five years and are forecasted to grow by 10.42% year to year with a highly reliable dividend of 5.12% and an annual payout of $4.24.
+Carrey’s earnings have grown by 11.9% annually for the past five years and are forecasted to grow by 10.42% year to year with a highly reliable dividend of 7.83% and a quarterly payout of $1.07.

 Braemar Hotel & Resorts (NYSE: BHR)